-- Removal of disused rail spur and associated infrastructure, including: - Installation of environment and safety controls (erosion and sediment controls, unexploded ordnance surveys, etc.) - Cutting and removal of railway tracks, railway fastening system and timber sleepers - Removal and loading of ballast and spoil material to the adjoining ground level - Removal of associated rail spur infrastructure such as the Anzac Creek culvert and other utility services - Removal of waste material - Rehabilitation following the removal of the DURS, including: - o Importation of topsoil - Naturalisation of Anzac Creek at previous culvert crossing - Application of weed treatments - Revegetation of site - Maintenance of the revegetated area during the establishment phase (watering and weeding) - Ongoing maintenance following completion of rehabilitation works, including: - Weed management - Management of erosion and sedimentation - Feral animal control - Management for fire conservation - Monitoring as per Biobanking requirements.
+- Removal of disused rail spur and associated infrastructure, including:

+- Installation of environment and safety controls (erosion and sediment controls, unexploded ordnance surveys, etc.)

+- o Cutting and removal of railway tracks, railway fastening system and timber sleepers

+- o Removal and loading of ballast and spoil material to the adjoining ground level

+- Removal of associated rail spur infrastructure and other utility services

+- Removal of waste material

+- Rehabilitation following the removal of the DURS, including:

+- o Importation of topsoil

+- Application of weed treatments

+- Revegetation of site

+- Maintenance of the revegetated area during the establishment phase (watering and weeding)

+- Ongoing maintenance following completion of rehabilitation works, including:

+- Weed management

+- Management of erosion and sedimentation

+- Feral animal control

+- Management for fire conservation

+- Monitoring as per Biobanking requirements.